CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 But why?

 Intermediate representations are designed to be general purpose.
-Let's imagine you're a compiler engineer, and you want to compile any of $n$ source languages to any of $m$ instruction sets.
-Like, yeah, you *could* write $n \times m$ versions of each optimisation pass, but that's not going to scale.
-IRs exist
+Let's

-With an IR, you suddenly only need $n$ frontends, $1$ middle-end (which will be language- and architecture-independent), and $m$ backend, your workload increasing with $\mathcal{O}(n+m)$ as you extend the compiler further.
-It is very useful to have an abstract representation of source languages, provided it can accurately abstract these languages without a significant loss of information.
+With an IR,  It is very useful to have an abstract representation of source languages, provided it can accurately abstract these languages without a significant loss of information.

-The LLVM IR in particular has several properties that benefit its surrounding compiler infrastructure.
-It is not uncommon for a compiler to use [**several different IRs to get from source code to native machine code**](https://cs.lmu.edu/~ray/notes/ir/),  but the LLVM middle-end uses the same IR at every pass.

-I've alluded to it's legibility before: it's not just that the syntax is more forgiving than assembly, but that the LLVM middle-end uses the same IR at every pass.
-Other <a href=""><strong>sources</strong></a> point out that if the curious programmer wishes to understand any number of their optimisation passes, they only need to learn a single language.
-While the compiler processes IR in *binary form* (`.bc`), often referred to **LLVM bitcode**, it can be translated into an equivalent human-readable *textual form* (`.ll`) preferable to assembly for its lack of platform-specific instructions.
-If you learn to read this one language, you'll be able to understand your entire middle-end.
-To drill down and exploit the modularity like this, running `...` will return , one for each , -

 *[If you want to see the before and after of a pass you've hacked in, this is the only language...]*